Taiwanese businesses look to India as alternative to China

-NEW DELHI (Reuters) - Taiwan is pitching India as a potential business destination to its tech, auto, renewable energy and farm sector firms as the United States’ trade war with China has pushed its companies to look for newer markets, two officials said on Friday.
+NEW DELHI, Sept 20 (Reuters) - Taiwan is pitching India as a potential business destination to its tech, auto, renewable energy and farm sector firms as the United States’ trade war with China has pushed its companies to look for newer markets, two officials said on Friday.

-More than 10,000 Taiwanese companies, including Apple suppliers Foxconn (2317.TW) and Wistron (3231.TW) have massive operations in China, thanks to its tax incentives, organized supply chain and logistics, efficient business parks as well its cultural ties to the island.
+More than 10,000 Taiwanese companies, including Apple suppliers Foxconn and Wistron have massive operations in China, thanks to its tax incentives, organised supply chain and logistics, efficient business parks as well its cultural ties to the island.

 But a trade war between Washington and Beijing has led to higher tariffs on goods worth tens of billions of dollars and disrupted global supply chains, prompting companies to look at other countries to escape higher tariffs.